³ÉÈË¿ìÊÖ

 Martin Whitfield

-Good morning.
-I welcome everyone to the 18th meeting in 2022 of the Standards, Procedures and Public Appointments Committee.
-I have received apologies from Collette Stevenson, who is unwell today.
+Good morning, everyone, and welcome to the second meeting in 2023 of the Standards, Procedures and Public Appointments Committee.

 Members indicated agreement.